There are many different types of pigeons in Florida, but the most frequent are the Mourning and Rock Dove.

 In the eastern and central United States, the white-crowned pigeon migrates.
 You can also find it in Canada and Mexico.

-These types of pigeons in Florida are a popular hunting target since it is a problem bird because it eats crops and ruins property.
-Its population has been declining in recent years due to hunting and habitat destruction.
+These types of pigeons in Florida are a popular hunting target since they are problem birds because they eat crops and ruin property.
+Its population has declined in recent years due to hunting and habitat destruction.

 2. Inca Dove